coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

       Check (id 0).

    Abbreviations disappear when a section is closed.
 No typing of the denoted expression is performed at definition time.
-Type-checking is done only at the time of use of the abbreviation.
+Type checking is done only at the time of use of the abbreviation.

 .. _TacticNotation: